victorhck/Aprende-Vim/ch27_vimscript_functions.md

 endfunction

 echo Calories()
-" returns "I do not count my calories"
+" devuelve "I do not count my calories"
 ```

 ## Llamar a una función